100 Notable alumni of

 -

-Ghida Fakhry is a Lebanese-British journalist.
+Ghida Fakhry is a Lebanese-British journalist, currently a host and executive producer for TRT World in Washington D.C.
 She was a lead anchor for the global news channel Al Jazeera English at its launch in Washington D.C., and was later one of the primary anchors at the network's headquarters in Doha.
 She was also the host of Witness, a documentary program.

 -